ricwein/FileSystem/README.md

 - a "real" file at the local Disk (`Storage\Disk`)
 - a "virtual" file, which only temporary exists in-memory (`Storage\Memory`)

-All Storage-Types must extend `StorageInterface`
+All Storage-Types must extend the abstract base class `Storage`.

 ### Exceptions

 Accessing File/Directory Attributes can result in throwing Exceptions.
 All Exceptions extend `Exceptions\Exception`.

 ## Usage

 All *FileSystem*-base-classes must be initialized using a Storage.

-**This doens't mean a Storage-Type can't be changed through File-Operations.**
-Example: Saving a File which was intialized as `Storage\Memory` to the Disk results in changing the internal Storage to be of Type `Storage\Disk`.

 ## Open and read a file from the local filesystem